 - Eating and drinking more than usual to store fat and water.

 As the hermit crab is devoid of an exoskeleton when molting, it feels particularly vulnerable.
 This is why molting hermit crabs burrow themselves to stay safe.

 Is My Hermit Crab Molting or Dead?

 In an unwelcome irony, the shock of disturbing a molt could kill the hermit crab.
-Instead, open the aquarium and take a deep breath.
-Dead hermit crabs create an unmistakable aroma of rotting fish.
+Instead, open the tank and sniff the air.
+Dead hermit crabs have an unmistakable aroma of rotting fish.

 Do Hermit Crabs Bury Themselves to Die?